JSMassmann/jsmassmann.github.io/index.md

 Here's where I'll put a repository of all my papers, slides, etc. related to my formal academic pursuit of mathematics.

+## My research interests

+This is basically my previous list of interests, but more specific (and it relates to things I actually do rather than, say, just reading).

+- Proof theory, especially ordinal analysis and ordinal notations.
+- Large cardinals and strong axioms of infinity.
+- Constructibility, fine structure and inner model theory.
+- Category theory and abstract algebra.
+- Recursion theory, and its infinitary generalizations.
+- Infinite game theory.

+I am currently learning about determinacy, descriptive set theory, saturated ideals, and their connections to inner models with large cardinals.
+I also want to understand fine structure theory for inner models at a much higher level than I do currently.

 ## My research papers

 Maybe there'll be something here one day.